GeorgeWilliamStrong/multimodal-hybrid-parsing/tests/output/markdown/heuristic_cuda_img_desc_smolVlm/[maths-and-diagrams] ey-gen-ai-report.md

                                                                                                                                             - · Cybersecurity and testing infrastructure: Cybersecurity frameworks are constantly evolving in response to emergent security threats.
 The sandboxes can also be used to determine the standards and approach to security testing.
 Gen AI systems will also have to address unforeseen vulnerabilities in the future.
 Robust security testing and auditing infrastructure will be needed for the protection

 <!-- image -->
-**Image Description:** In this image I can see a person wearing white color dress and holding a camera.
-In the background I can see the machines, lights, a table, a chair, a person and a wall.
+**AI-Generated Image Description:** In the image we can see there are people standing and they are wearing white color clothes.
+There are machines and there is a table and there are objects on the table.
 <!-- end image description -->